bcolloran/tlmpm/README.md

 ### `v0_mpm128_jelly_spinning_beam.py`

-In This first file, we make a numer of changes to `mpm128.py` to give create a baseline MLS-MPM scenario that will allow us to track the progress of our TLMPM implementation:
+In This first file, we make a number of changes to `mpm128.py` to give create a baseline MLS-MPM scenario that will allow us to track the progress of our TLMPM implementation:

 - because TLMPM is best suited for solids that don't undergo plastic deformation, the water and snow materials are not really appropriate so we use only the "jelly" material;
-- because the handling of conatact is a bit more involved in TLMPM than MLS-MPM, we want a scenario in which the object simulated won't have to bounce off of the bounds of teh simulation area, so we initialize the particles as a spinning beam;
+- because the handling of contact is not automatic in TLMPM, we want a scenario in which the object simulated won't have to bounce off of the bounds of the simulation area, so we initialize the particles as a spinning beam;
 - because we want to be able to be able to use exactly the same number of particles in our MLS-MPM and TLMPM simulations, we initialize the particles on a Cartesian lattice rather than randomly.

+To satisfy these requirements, we'll simulate a spinning beam.
+This is a very uninteresting scenario for a continuum simulation, but the main point here is to focus on the changes to the implementation as we refine it, not the scenario itself.

 ### `v1_from_paper.py`

-This initial version departs from the particle-oriented MPM implementation from `v0_mpm128_jelly_spinning_beam.py`, in which the p2g and g2p phases "iterates" over particles; in p2g particles scatter information to the grid (using atomic adds), and in g2p they gather from the grid.However, there are a lot of code changes between `v0_mpm128_jelly_spinning_beam.py` and `v1_from_paper.py` (so a direct diff between them may not be super illuminating at this point).
+This initial implementation of TLMPM is based on the particle-oriented MLS-MPM implementation from `v0_mpm128_jelly_spinning_beam.py`, in which the p2g and g2p phases "iterates" over particles; in p2g particles scatter information to the grid (using atomic adds), and in g2p they gather from the grid.

+However, there are a lot of code changes between `v0_mpm128_jelly_spinning_beam.py` and `v1_from_paper.py` (so a direct diff between them may not be super illuminating at this point).

 For this file, I'd recommend reviewing Algorithm 2 in "TLMPM Contacts"; the file is heavily annotated with comments indicating exactly which line of code maps to which line in the algorithm from the paper.